Darioc18/memory-game/README.md

 ## Features

-The game comprises two pages: the main page featuring a grid of 16 cards and a popup win game screen.
+The game comprises two pages: the main page featuring a grid of 16 cards and an overlay win game screen, and a 404 error page.

 ### The Grid